Wednesday 28 August 2024

 1. Broken pattern gear.
 Without an intact pattern gear you have a very competent straight stitch machine.
 Very rare to have one with this intact.
 Replacements are available but quite expensive.

 2. Seized mechanically.
-Husqvarna used a grease not unlike that used by Janome.
-It hardens to something that resembles glue, and the old grease all needs to be replaced if you want to use your machine.
+Husqvarna used a grease not unlike that used by Janome, within sintered bearings which contain quite a lot.
+It leaks out when the machine isn't used for a long time and hardens to something that resembles glue.
+All of the old grease needs to be replaced if you want to use your machine.

 3. Broken plastic.
 The cover is plastic and when bits of it disintegrate, you find yourself gluing the covers on.
 Not a great look, and very inconvenient when you want to work on it.

 4. Capacitor.
 These tend to fail quite dramatically, with smoke and melted plastic.
-Best to remove them before they get to that stage.
+Best to replace them before they get to that stage (0.1uF, 275V, less than a dollar).

-Okay I asked the seller about the gear.
-She replied that it was intact and that someone else was supposed to pick the machine up on Thursday, so I bags'd next in line.
+I asked the seller about the gear.
+She replied that it was intact and that someone else was supposed to pick the machine up on Thursday, so I got next in line.
 I got a message on Friday to say it was mine.

-The lady had apparently been a salesperson and worked for Bernina for two years in the early 70s then was poached by Husqvarna two years later.
+The seller had apparently been a saleswoman and worked for Bernina for two years in the early 70s then was poached by Husqvarna two years later.
 It's always nice to know the original owner of a machine, especially if she's knowledgeable and has history in the sewing machine industry.

 Back to the machine.
 The last service was in 2010, and she hadn't used it since then.
 It was as stiff as a board but would move slightly and as she had said, the original gear was 100% intact.
 Since it's a one owner machine, I wasn't too worried about too much broken plastic from the case.
 The plastic piece at the front above the dials had been replaced during the last service.
 I'm assuming that the technician had spilled cleaning fluids on it and replaced with that of an earlier machine (a 6370).
 The original one would have said Husqvarna 2000, since the model number is at the bottom right.